 The stock market looks like a golden place to build wealth.
 There are a number of popular stories of the ace investors in India (and abroad) who made tonnes of money by investing in stocks.
 However, alongside the pros, there are also many ugly truths about the stock market which most successful investors and analysts ignore to discuss.

-In this post, we are going to review 7 such ugly truth about stock market which every retail investor should know.
+In this post, we are going to review 7 such ugly truths about stock market which every retail investor should know.

 Even the ‘bluest of the blue chips‘ can ‘underperform’ and ‘not’ give any return for the sustained long-term time period.
 There’s a risk involved in any stock that you invest, no matter how safe it might sound.

 There are thousands of reasons that may affect the share price of a company.
 For example- Economy (local or global), industry, Company’s fundamentals, technicals, new regulations, taxes, social and political risks and many more.
-If anyone is giving you a guaranteed returns promise, then either he’s not experienced or he’s just lying to you.
-In the stock market, the best you can do is to minimize the risk by taking calculated ‘informed’ decision.
+If anyone is giving you the promise of a guaranteed return, then either he’s not experienced or he’s just lying to you.
+In the stock market, the best you can do is to minimize the risk by taking calculated ‘informed’ decisions.

 “Successful investing is not about avoiding risk, but managing it.” -Benjamin Graham

-Hate to say it, but yes, the corporate leaders may manipulate their earnings.
-This is an ugly truth about stock market.
+Hate to say it, but yes, corporate leaders may manipulate their earnings.
+This is one of the ugly truths about stock market.